area9innovation/fast/mini/readme.md

 	- 1: Generalize unbound tyvars to typars, or figure out why typars are instantiated maybeBind has wrong type.
 	- lambdaarg does not capture type parameters defined in lambdas!
-    - 5, 7: intersection typing
+    - 5, 7: intersection typing.
+We should do a collection of requirements
 	- 6, 28: ? and ??
 	- 8, 13, 14: intersection and union typing galore
 	- 9, 24: double vs ?, . typing